Enter your ZIP to find local pros.

 Regional Cost Differences

-Siding repair costs aren’t the same everywhere.
-Labor rates play a major role, and they vary significantly by state.
-Materials can also be more expensive in regions with extreme weather, since contractors often recommend higher-performing products.
+Siding repair costs aren’t the same everywhere, and labor rates are often the biggest reason.
+Materials can also be more expensive in regions with extreme weather or stricter codes, especially if contractors recommend higher-performance products.

 In general:

-• Coastal regions see higher prices due to moisture-resistant materials.
+• Coastal regions may see higher prices due to moisture-resistant materials and detailing.

-• Cold-climate states may require insulated or reinforced siding.
+• Cold-climate states may require insulated or reinforced siding to meet performance needs.

 • Urban areas tend to have higher labor rates than rural markets.